 “Specifically, in the used car world, I think the trick would be for the consumer to be patient.”

 On the dealer level, what happens in our preowned inventory or certified inventory, obviously it’s a depreciating asset as a business owner or somebody that has money invested in depreciating assets.
 The best thing to do is to get rid of them as fast as possible.
 Because if you don’t, they’re depreciating.

-What will happen is, is like the—my model in pricing is price high to start, right?
+What will happen is, is like the—my model in pricing is the price high to start, right?
 Get the most potential to make the most money.

-And as the car, we call, ages, on your lot, you’re going to start reducing that price.
+And like the car, we call, ages, on your lot, you’re going to start reducing that price.
 That age could be at its max the first week of the month, the second week of the month, the third week of the month, it doesn’t really matter.

 There are lots of cool little widgets if you go to some of these sites, like Edmunds and Kelly Blue Book and whatnot, that you can actually watch the car.
 When there’s a price reduction, they’re going to alert you.

 “As these [pre-ownded] cars get aged on the dealer’s lots, it’s kind of ingrained in our heads to get rid of the inventory as fast as you can and the longer it’s here, the lower the price…”